How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Magic hope to pick up a road win at the Bulls on Friday at 8:00 PM ET.
+The Nuggets go on the road to face the Rockets on Friday at 8:00 PM ET.

 How to Watch